 Combined, our work will reach an estimated 100,000 women in total each year (50,000 directly at border station programs, and 50,000 from community awareness programs).
 We are doing this through the following projects and activities:

-- Intercept a Girl – EVERY THREE HOURS we’re stopping a girl from being trafficked.
+- Intercept a Girl – EVERY 1.5 HOURS we’re stopping a girl from being trafficked.

 - Community Mobilization Programs – we’re facilitating the engagement of whole communities and schools where students are considered highly “at-risk”, in the battle against Human Trafficking – creating a ripple effect that is impacting thousands.

 - A Dedicated Anti-Human Trafficking Radio Station – education is our key prevention strategy.
 We’re underwriting the running costs of a radio station bringing key messages to 92% of Nepal.

 The problem of women falling victim to human trafficking will always be there as long as conditions of poverty and prejudice exist.
 When you’re desperate and see no future at home in your village, the attractiveness of migrating across the border into a better life is extremely appealing, even when the risks are incredibly high.